The Copywriter Today Customer Success Guide

 Communicating in the beginning is worth it long term.
 It allows you to spend more time focusing on growing and expanding your business, adding to the value of working with Copywriter Today.

 You should start to receive content that requires minimal additional work and touch-ups.
-The open communication with your manager is still important, but the time you spend on the phone or emailing your account manager should decrease.
+The open communication with your CSM is still important, but the time you spend on the phone or emailing your CSM should decrease.

 By giving your writers more words to work with, you allow them add more details to the content they create for you.
 Longer content takes just a little more time to deliver — and the results are well worth the small amount of additional time that is needed.